dgalbraith/chocolatey-packages/automatic/kyma-cli/README.md

 ## Features

+* Cluster Management
+  * Installs and updates Kyma on a Kubernetes cluster supporting custom configuration
-* Generates and displays the bash or zsh completion script
+  * Shows the cluster version and the Kyma CLI version
+* Local Environment
+  * Provisions a local K3D cluster
   * Launches the Kyma dashboard in a browser window
-* Creates a system on the Kyma cluster with the specified name
-* Deploys Kyma on a cluster based on the current or specified release
-* Imports certificates to local certificates storage or adds domains to the local host file
+  * Imports certificates to local certificates storage
-* Provisions a new cluster on a platform of your choice.
-Currently, this command supports cluster provisioning on GCP, Azure, Gardener, and k3d
-* Shows the cluster version and the Kyma CLI version
+  * Generates hosts file entries
+* Serverless support
-* Creates, applies and synchronizes local resources for you Function in the Kyma cluster
+  * Creates, applies and synchronizes local resources to Functions in a Kyma cluster
   * Runs a Function in Docker from local sources
-* [DEPRECATED] Runs and manages tests on a provisioned Kyma cluster.
-Using child commands, you can run tests, view test definitions, list and delete test suites, display test status, and fetch the logs of the tests

 ![screenshot](https://cdn.jsdelivr.net/gh/dgalbraith/chocolatey-packages@ed7c4cc026f0f3a9f578dddea34adee6e38e45f0/automatic/kyma-cli/screenshot.png)